syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Filtering.md

 }
 {% endhighlight %}

+## Filtering based on RowFilter

+To filter the rows in SfDataGrid using DataView.RowFilter expression, set the value of `SfDataGrid.CanUseRowFilter` property to `true`.
+The default filter which created in DataView can be applied or canceled through this property.

 ## Filter individual columns

 To filter records in all the columns or in a particular column, use codes in OnColumnSelected() method.